becher/MoviesSeriesList/README.md

 # MoviesSeriesList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.
+This project was generated with :
+-Angular CLI version 16.2.10.
+-Angular Material
+-FlexLayout
+-Rxjs

 ## Development server